How Port42 works

 Ports

 Ports are live, interactive surfaces that companions create inside conversations.
 Not code blocks.
 Not screenshots.
-Running HTML/CSS/JS rendered in a sandboxed webview, with access to Port42 data and functionality through the port42.* bridge API.
+Running HTML/CSS/JS rendered in a sandboxed webview, with access to Port42 data and functionality through the port42.* API.

 The five phases